TheTophatDemon/Total-Editor-3/README.md

 ## Building

 I use SCONS v4.3.0 as a build system.
-All the dependencies are statically linked, so make sure you have a RayLIB (master branch) libary file (libraylib.a) in libraries/lib and run:
+All the dependencies are statically linked, so make sure you have a RayLIB (release 4.2) libary file (libraylib.a) in libraries/lib and run:

 > scons
 >